-These 30 odd old kingdom reserve heads as they are known appear to be funerary in nature.
-Nearly all are carved of white limestone but at least one is made from Nile mud.
+These 30 odd Old Kingdom reserve heads as they are known appear to be funerary in nature.
+Nearly all are carved out of white limestone but at least one is made from Nile mud.

 One of the heads was undisturbed since the day of burial and was found in the burial chamber next to the sarcophagus.
 The other heads were found scattered around the tombs and in their shafts discarded by ancient robbers.

 The heads show that the royal court of this dynasty contained members of a number of races.
-The practice of mummification at this period was not perfected and these heads may be an early form of Ka statue for this nearly three dozen courtiers of the fourth dynasty.
+The practice of mummification at this period was not perfected and these heads may be an early form of Kha statue for this nearly three dozen courtiers of the Fourth Dynasty.

 Where did these reserve heads come out of and why did they not integrate into the conventions of Egyptian funerary sculpture?
 What had been the need for limestone heads with their features in plaster?
-Could it have been part of the death rituals, the act of coating the limestone head and modelling its features may have evolved in the 5th dynasty to the coating of the human mummy with the same modelling represented in the reserve heads?
-That mummies like Nefer/Watay in the 5th dynasty which are sculpted out of plaster could be the descendants of these heads in the 5th dynasty with the mummies being far rarer than the preceding reserve heads.
+Could it have been part of the death rituals, the act of coating the limestone head and modelling its features may have evolved in the Fifth Dynasty to the coating of the human mummy with the same modelling represented in the reserve heads?
+That a mummy like Nefer/Watay in the Fifth Dynasty which is sculpted out of plaster could be the descendants of these heads in the Fifth Dynasty with the mummies being far rarer than the preceding reserve heads.

-The head of Princess Merytyetes bears a distinct dignity her head slightly upturned bearing her royal constitution while her husbands head which is better preserved does not posses her haughty disposition but rather a calming smile.
-Many like the royal couple just mentioned are wearing skull caps like that worn by the God Ptah while some are bald.
+The head of Princess Merytyetes bears a distinct dignity her head slightly upturned bearing her royal constitution while her husband's head which is better preserved does not possess her haughty disposition but rather a calming smile.
+Many like the royal couple just mentioned are wearing skull caps like that worn by the god Ptah while some are bald.

-The heads may have led to the development of plaster mummies in the middle of the Old kingdom with limited success and the 4th dynasty convention of reserve heads became obsolete.
+The heads may have led to the development of plaster mummies in the middle of the Old Kingdom with limited success and the Fouth Dynasty convention of reserve heads became obsolete.